kaixiang-li/hashup/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Get it:

-    gem ins 'hashup'
+    $ gem ins hashup

 And then execute:

-    $ hashup setup myblog
+    $ hashup setup github_id.github.com

 And then:

     $ cd myblog
     $ hashup preview

+And then deploy to github:

+    $ hashup deploy

 There you go!